If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Getty

-After two consecutive heart-breaking final defeats, England have narrowly missed out on winning the last two European Championships.
 30 years of hurt once sung about has now doubled and we’re at 60 years and still chasing glory.

-Has England secured a spot in the World Cup?
+Have England qualified for the World Cup?

 Let's take a deep dive into England's tournament chances, the types of bets to place when betting on football, the key players, their potential pathway to the final and why Tuchel could be the man to make the difference.